FooBartn/Ucs-Puptr/README.md

 ### Contribution Requirements

-Every test that is added to Vester needs three things:
+Every test that is added to Puptr needs three things:

-1. An update to the example [`Config.ps1`](https://github.com/WahlNetwork/Vester/blob/master/Configs/Config.ps1) file with your required configuration value(s), comments, and accepted input type.
+1. An update to the example [`Config.ps1`](https://github.com/WahlNetwork/Puptr/blob/master/Configs/Config.ps1) file with your required configuration value(s), comments, and accepted input type.
-2. An update to the [`Config.Tests.ps1`](https://github.com/WahlNetwork/Vester/blob/master/Configs/Config.Tests.ps1) file to validate that the `Config.ps1` file contains valid entries.
+2. An update to the [`Config.Tests.ps1`](https://github.com/WahlNetwork/Puptr/blob/master/Configs/Config.Tests.ps1) file to validate that the `Config.ps1` file contains valid entries.
 3. A test file using a properly formatted `Verb-Noun` format (use `Get-Verb` for more details) placed into the Tests folder.

 ### Your First Contribution

 If you're looking for your first bit of code to add, try this list:

-1. Identify a configuration value in your vSphere environment that isn't being inspected by Vester.
+1. Identify a configuration value in your vSphere environment that isn't being inspected by Puptr.
-2. Use the [Template](https://github.com/WahlNetwork/Vester/blob/master/Templates/Update-Template.ps1) to create a test that inspects this value and try it out locally.
+2. Use the [Template](https://github.com/WahlNetwork/Puptr/blob/master/Templates/Update-Template.ps1) to create a test that inspects this value and try it out locally.
 3. At this point you can submit a pull request (PR) for a non-remediating test.
 If someone else wants the remediation code added, they will grab your code and write that portion.
 4. Optionally, write the remediation portion yourself to make a fully remediating test.